 It's not known whether it was due to it's success or in an attempt to gain more passengers but on 29 Jul 1912 the motor brake service was extended to Taunton with amended timings - Beaminster (dep) 09:00, Bridport (arr) 09:25 (dep) 09:30, Beaminster (dep) 10:00, Taunton (arr) 12:20 (dep) 15:00, Beaminster (dep) 19:10, Bridport (arr) 19:45 (dep) 20:00, Beaminster (arr) 20:30.
 However this meant that on the Beaminster-Bridport service lost out on passengers to the earlier omnibus and faced fiercer opposition from the increased motorised day mail services

-On 30 Sep 1912 Albert moved his business back to his old premises the rear of Prout Bridge and a few weeks later Cecil operated a special evening excursion to Bridport, possibly to gauge the market for people wishing to visit the new cinema there
+At some time during 1912 Albert Percy (Albert's eldest son) moved to Earl's Court in London and started designing cars for the Norma Car and Engineering Company of Ravenscourt Square, Hammersmith and on 30 Sep 1912 Albert moved his Fleet Street business back to his old premises at the rear of Prout Bridge.
+A few weeks later Cecil operated a special evening excursion to Bridport, possibly to gauge the market for people wishing to visit the new cinema there

 There followed a period of scandal within the family.
-By then, Albert Percy (christened at St Mary's church on 17 Aug 1889), Albert's eldest son, had become a consulting engineer and through his new contacts met Florence Mary Magdalen FitzPatrick, who he married at Kensington Register Office in London on 26 Feb 1913.
+By then, Albert Percy, Albert's eldest son, had become a consulting engineer and through his new contacts met Florence Mary Magdalen FitzPatrick, who he married at Kensington Register Office in London on 26 Feb 1913.
 A marriage witnessed by Brooklands Flying School-trained Sir Henry Robert Moore Brooke-Popham, commander of 3 Squadron, Royal Flying Corps.
 Within a month the Western Gazette was reporting that he was leaving for Singapore to take up an engineering appointment in the Malay Peninsula.
 Whether Florence went with him or whether it was a short-term contract and she stayed in London is unknown, but in Aug 1914 he was recorded as an engineer working in Kuala Lumpur

 It then became apparent that in April 1914, Albert Percy's wife was (either in fact or as a means to obtain a divorce) said to have been more friendly with Cecil Collins than a wife should be in room 233 of the Bonnington Hotel in Holborn and in November 1915 Albert Percy filed for divorce citing Cecil Collins as co-respondent.
 He then regained his commission and rejoined the Royal Navy Reserve for service with balloons and airships at Wormwood Scrubs in March 1916 .
 I have been unable to trace his wife either before or after the marriage, so assume that she was foreign-based and returned home after the divorce